-While we often hear about first layer adhesion problems, with 3D prints becoming unstuck during the printing process and warping, there is another side to the adhesion issue.
+While we often hear about first layer adhesion problems in the context of fused filament fabrication (FFF), with 3D prints becoming unstuck during the printing process and warping, there is another side to the adhesion issue.
 We’re talking about what happens when a 3D print sticks too well to the print surface and can’t be removed.

 Too much adhesion is particularly common with PETG (polyethylene terephthalate glycol), a popular thermoplastic filament used in FDM 3D printing.
 The material has many benefits, including strength, good first layer adhesion, and resistance to warping.
 In certain scenarios, however, these benefits can have their downsides.
 For example, PETG can create strong bonds to certain print surfaces—particularly glass beds—making it very difficult to remove once the printing process is complete.